 Philosophy is "The study of the nature, causes, or principles of reality, knowledge, or values, based on logical reasoning" and perhaps Karate and Stoicism are not in opposition but rather just an offshoot from the same tree.

-In this video below, Shotokan Karateka Claire Bouchard talks about the calm mind and the focus in Kata and Kumite.
+In the video below, Shotokan Karateka Claire Bouchard talks about the calm mind and the focus in Kata and Kumite.
 She then tells the audience that those learned skills are useful in daily life, and I agree with her.

 After this video, I watched this on Bruce Lee and his philosophical thoughts.
 I did not know that he studied philosophy at college, but I do know that he's often thought of as a 'warrior monk.'
 His famous quote: